-While management maintains a positive view, mid-long term performance may be negatively impacted by a pull back into a substantial double dip recession in US and/or Europe involving a spike in defaults.
-CLO distributions and secondary CLO prices may also decline as re-pricing activity in the loan market reduces excess spread of the underlying portfolios.
-Despite positive developments in the overall health of the US economy we acknowledge the potential headwinds posed by continued weakness in developed economies, high unemployment and the continued EU sovereign debt crisis as well the headwinds the economy may face in 2013 relating to the possible austerity measures following the US debt ceiling discussions and geopolitical risks.
+While management maintains a positive view on the CLO portfolio, mid-long term performance may be negatively impacted by a pull back into a substantial recession in the US or Europe or a geopolitical event that could result in a spike in defaults.
+Despite positive developments in the overall health of the US economy, we acknowledge the high unemployment, continued EU sovereign debt issues as well as the headwinds the economy may face relating to the potential monetary tightening and geopolitical risks.